Entropy versus influence for complex functions of modulus one 2: Introduction

 where for $A\subseteq[n]$, $|A|$ denotes the cardinality of $A$.
 This object, especially for boolean functions, is a deeply studied one and quite influential (but this is not the reason for the name...) in several directions.
 We refer to \cite{odonnell} for some information.
 A recent paper dealing with the subject is \cite{kklms}.

 The entropy of the sequence $|\hat f(A)|^2$ is given by

 ($0\log 0:=0$).
-The base of the $\log$ does not really matter here (as long as it is consistent throughout the paper, so the $\log$ in the statements of the results is the same as the one here).
+The base of the $\log$ does not really matter here.
 For concreteness we take the $\log$ to base $2$.
-Note that if $f$ has $L_2$ norm $1$ then the sequence $\{|\hat f(A)|^2\}_{A\subseteq[n]}$ sums up to $1$ and thus this is the usual definition of entropy of this probability distribution, but we shall use this notation and term also for non normalized functions.
+Note that if $f$ has $L_2$ norm $1$ then the sequence $\{|\hat f(A)|^2\}_{A\subseteq[n]}$ sums up to $1$ and thus this is the usual definition of entropy of this probability distribution.

 The entropy influence conjecture of Friedgut and Kalai \cite{fk} is that for some absolute constant $K$, for all $n$ and all boolean functions $f:\{-1,1\}^n\to\{-1,1\}$